 And here are some other examples:

-- Arthritis: Thermography can help you detect early signs of arthritis -- and differentiate between osteoarthritis and more severe forms like rheumatoid.
+- Arthritis: Thermography can help you identify early signs of arthritis -- and differentiate between osteoarthritis and more severe forms like rheumatoid.
 Effective early treatment strategies can then be implemented, before you experience further degeneration.

 - Neck and Back Pain: Thermal pain patterns ‘light up' white and red hot on a scan in the involved area.
 You can get relief faster and begin restorative care that more precisely targets the correct area.